dangkhoa2016/Rails-8-API-Image-Processing/README.md

 You must include the JWT token in the `Authorization` header for all requests.
 The token is generated when you log in to the server.

 ### 1. **POST /image**
-- Process an image using `Vips::Image` and return the processed image.
+- Process an image using `Magick::Image` and return the processed image.
 - **Body**:
     ```json
     {